Timo E. Peltonen Interview

 Several, I can’t really give you a definite year count.
 After coming up with the ending, I began to create a chain of events that would lead to that point.
 And while I was creating that chain, I wrote scenes that fit the arc.
 The work has been awfully fragmented, but it is possible that this has also worked in my favor: Having to take a break for two to three months because you need to earn a living means a fresh perspective when you return to the script.
 Quite naturally along comes also the frustration of repeatedly re-immersing oneself into the story.

 Do you have any idea of how many rewrites/drafts you did?

 This rewriting and re-drafting of a screenplay kind of boggles me…

 (I know what it is but it doesn’t seem to be the way I work.)
-What I do after finishing the first draft is I read though the script over and over and see what catches my eye.
+What I do after finishing the first draft is I read through the script over and over and see what catches my eye.
 I think the biggest change I have made into The Piano Tuner since the first draft was that I cut the single dream sequence down from one page to half a page.

 So in other words: if all the different read-throughs that brought about changes count, maybe 35-45 drafts, but as far as major changes are concerned, just one draft, and then a hell of a lot of fine-tuning, mainly to make the descriptions concise but descriptive, and the dialogue natural but gripping.

 That’s about the best description of actually working hard on a screenplay I’ve seen in a while. 🙂 Well, you can see the work in the script, because it’s very powerful.
 You seem to have genius writing action with great clarity and tension.